 - self-attribution bias

 In my presentation, I’d like to address these biases and their effects on the output of management accountants.
 We will go through several examples and learn tools and techniques to recognize and mitigate the negative implications of biases.

 Q: During your workshop session at the Financial Controlling Toolbox, you will talk about Behavioral Biases and Why Should Controllers Care About Them.
 Can you elaborate a little more on that?

-A: In today’s complex business environment, our decisions are susceptible to behavioral biases of people involved in the collection, interpretation and preparation of facts and judgements on which the decisions are based.
+A: In today’s complex business environment, our decisions are susceptible to behavioral biases of people involved in the collection, interpretation, and preparation of facts and judgments on which the decisions are based.